Vandivier/futurecaster-rpg/arias-tale-notes/README.md

    4. Dad jokes as game mechanics (eg "spring water" improving jump ability)
    5. Everything is a mimick, everything is a cake, the cake is a mimick
    6. Aria's Tale and Arya's Tail pun
+3. Custom GPT Dev Notes:
+   1. If I use the battle assistant, it can't generate characters, towns, quests, or narrative very well.
+Seems like we may need a collection of GPTs.
+Maybe we can use Claude bc enormous context window
+   2. [A superuser says](https://community.openai.com/t/gpts-knowledge-capacity-limits/492955/14): Size limitations: In Create mode it will tell you that 25mb is the ideal cap to avoid errors, but you can upload up to 50mb.
+Character limitations: Based on my experimentation you can upload a single doc (.txt) that is less then 1.5mm characters.
+   3. Another person says "You’re going to have better luck achieving what you’re trying to accomplish with Assistants, not GPT’s"
+   4. In the longer run, a custom app could call the various specialty GPTs when appropriate, or other code or non-gpt tools for deterministic or seeded activity.
+I could also have a vector store of threads or something for pinecone-like memory if it becomes to much for context.
+I will compare that vs using Claude as a canon store until we have a funded app (funded by the book series??)